amritsingh183/amritsingh183.github.io/_posts/2025-10-8-var-const.md

 Rust's ownership system manages memory through three core rules:

 1. Each value has one owner
-2. When the owner goes out of scope, the value is deleted
+2. When the owner goes out of scope, the value is dropped ("Dropped" is the standard Rust terminology for when destructors run at the end of scope)
 3. There can only be one owner at a time; borrowing creates references, not additional owners.

 ### Move Semantics